Why Your Smart TV Deserves Better Than That Old Power Strip

 The Real Cost of Inadequate Protection

-When we purchase a smart TV, we focus on the upfront cost, rarely calculating the true cost of ownership.
+When we purchase a smart TV, we often focus on the upfront cost, but rarely consider the true cost of ownership.
 A quality television should provide years of service, but inadequate power protection substantially reduces this lifespan.
 The economics become clear when we examine the numbers.

 The most insidious aspect of this problem is its gradual nature.
-Because damage accumulates over time rather than occurring catastrophically, consumers rarely connect cause and effect.
+Because damage accumulates over time rather than occurring catastrophically, consumers often fail to connect cause and effect.
 When a TV begins displaying problems after three years, few homeowners attribute it to the power strip they’ve been using since day one.

 How Smart TVs Differ from Traditional Electronics